The Big Question about Impact: A Panel Discussion

 Notable Quotes

-"AI can produce better alt text descriptions, improving accessibility for unsighted users."
+"AI can help us develop better alt text for images, which improves accessibility for unsighted users."

 Or choose a question: